Healthdirect Free Australian health advice you can count on.

 Which countries have Zika virus outbreaks?

-There is a risk of Zika in parts of Africa, South and Central America, Asia, the Caribbean, the Pacific Islands, and in Mexico.
+There is a possible risk of Zika in parts of Africa, South and Central America, Asia, the Caribbean, the Pacific Islands, and in Mexico.

 Guidelines for travellers